 - Z80 can no longer read from M68K memory.
 Reads result in 0xFF.
 (Writes still function normally.)
 This matches the behavior of the original hardware.

 - ROM cartridge handling has been abstracted into a new class, RomCartridgeMD.
 This class handles quirks for various ROMs:

 - Puggsy: SRAM is automatically disabled.
 (Presence of SRAM triggers a copy-protection screen.)

 - HardBall '95: SRAM is located at $300000 with no $A130F1 register.

 - Super Street Fighter II: Reworked the bankswitching system.

 - Various unlicensed ROMs: Added read-only registers at $400000.

 - Flat addressing: If no mapper is in use, ROMs up to 10 MB can be mapped from $000000 - $9FFFFF.
 This may fix some game hacks that use flat addressing instead of bankswitching.
 (This will not work for Sega CD "cartridge boot" or 32X games.)

-- The Genesis TMSS system is implemented.
+- The Genesis TMSS system has been implemented.
 If a valid TMSS ROM is provided and TMSS is enabled, the "PRODUCED BY..." license screen will be displayed on Genesis (and 32X) startup.
 Note that enabling TMSS may break some early unlicensed titles.
 The $A14000 register is present, but doesn't function.